jkcshea/ivmte/vignettes/intro.md

 devtools::install_github("jkcshea/ivmte")
 ```

-Three additional packages are also required for **ivmte**:
+Two additional packages are also required for **ivmte**:

-1.  **gmm** for implementing generalized method of moments estimation.
-    This package is available on CRAN.
-2.  **splines2** for specifying models with polynomial splines.
+1.  **splines2** for specifying models with polynomial splines.
 This
     package is available on CRAN.
-3. A package for solving linear programs.
+2. A package for solving linear programs.
 There are three options here:
     1. Gurobi and the Gurobi R package **gurobi**, which can be
         obtained from [Gurobi
         Optimization](http://www.gurobi.com/index).
 This option requires